 Thankfully, getting sober doesn’t have to mean feeling ill.
 In a structured detox program, treatment teams use a tapering schedule to help teens avoid some of the negative side effects associated with sobriety.
 Every day, they take a smaller dose of Klonopin or an equivalent benzodiazepine medication, allowing the brain to adjust to the new level of activity in manageable chunks.
 At the same time, teens have access to safe and sober spaces that don’t allow recreational drug use.
 Teens can really relax here, safe in the knowledge that they have the support and expertise they need in order to recover.

 It’s not easy to admit to a Klonopin addiction, but those teens who do can get remarkably better.
 Next Generation Village can help.
 The treatment programs at Next Generation Village are specifically designed with teens in mind, and the results can be transformative.
-Counseling, medications, alternative therapy, and recreational therapy can all be part of a teen’s treatment package, and the program can be held on an acute or outpatient basis.
+Counseling, medications, alternative therapy, and recreational therapy can all be part of a teen’s treatment package.

 Just call the number at the top of the page to find out more about how Next Generation Village can help.